 4. After dry-fitting

 now place the shower pan on the base for final installation and properly line it up to the drain components.
-You have to follow the instructions to attach the drain hardware including the drainpipe, flange, gaskets, and the drain body.
+You have to follow the instructions to attach the drain hardware including the drainpipe, flange, gaskets, and drain body.
 The drain flange should be attached to the pan adding an extension like a short coupling piece if required.
 If not so, you have to apply cement and primer to the drain flange and the pipe.
 Then attach them to the drain in the bathroom floor and apply gaskets on the drain flange when the cement is dried.
 Now, place the shower pan properly over the drain body.
-Caulk the drain flange by silicone before you line up the holes of the drain body with the holes of the flange screw.
-Then you have to press the body of the drain to fit it properly and attach the screen and screw of the drain in the base
+Caulk the drain flange with silicone before you line up the holes of the drain body with the holes of the flange screw.
+Then you have to press the body of the drain to fit it properly and attach the screen and screw of the drain to the base

 5. Leveling the shower pan

 In order to drain the water properly while taking a shower, the perfect leveling of the floor is a must.
 The integrated slope of the base will move water towards the drain.
 Level the pan using wood shims or carpenter’s level and adjust with shims as needed.
 The shims help the leveled sitting of the acrylic or fiberglass shower pans by compensating the sloping of the subfloor.

 To attach the pan to the studs, mark the center of the studs on each side and drill holes at the pre-given marks.
 Now use rustproof screws or nails to screw or nail the shower pan into the stud.
 Check the base level and all the connections before sealing and make sure that there exists no leak.

 Seal all the drilled parts and the holes of the shower pan using silicone bath caulk which is a tight, waterproof seal.
 To make the pan secure, seal the meeting places of the pan studs.